wubinzzu/NeuRec/README.md

 **Founder**: [WuBin]( https://github.com/wubinzzu)<br>
 **Main Contributors**: [ZhongchuanSun](https://github.com/ZhongchuanSun) [XiangnanHe](https://github.com/hexiangnan)

 **NeuRec** is is a flexible and comprehensive library including a variety of state-of-the-art neural recommender models.
 It aims to solve general and sequential (ie., next-item ) recommendation task.
 Current version includes 20+ neural recommendation models, and more will be be expected in the near future.
+NeuRec is distributed under the GNU General Public License.

 <h2>Architecture of NeuRec</h2>